twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 </html>
 ```

 We can see that React is able to successfully produce HTML for this RSC stream!
-In fact we see a Suspense boundary, with ID `B:0`, that renders its _Waiting for the error..._ fallback message.
+In fact we see a Suspense Boundary, with ID `B:0`, that renders the _"Waiting for the error..."_ fallback message.

 Then after one second the interesting part happens.
-The `<Throws />` component throws its error and now there is nothing for React to fill in the `B:0` Suspense boundary with.
-So instead React leaves the fallback rendered and displays a message that says: _Switched to client rendering because the server rendering errored_.
+The `<Throws />` component throws its error and now there is nothing for React to fill in the `B:0` Suspense Boundary with.
+So instead React leaves the fallback rendered and displays a message that says: _"Switched to client rendering because the server rendering errored"_.

-And this is how Suspense boundaries affect errors in the SSR environment.
-Once the SSR server has started generating HTML then any errors that happen inside of Suspense will cause those boundaries to remain in their fallback state.
+And this is how Suspense Boundaries affect errors in the SSR environment.
+Once the SSR process has started generating HTML then any errors that happen inside of Suspense will cause those boundaries to remain in their fallback state.
 In a way, React has given up on rendering this part of the tree on the server.

 Why give up?
 Well, React cannot throw an exception because it's already produced HTML output from the non-suspended parts of the tree, but it also cannot render a component that errors.
 So the next best thing for React to do here is to leave this tree untouched and let the browser attempt to render it.

-Let's see what happens when the browser renders the error inside a `<Suspense>` boundary.
+Let's see what happens when the browser renders the error inside a `<Suspense>` Boundary.

-### Suspense, The Browser, and Errors
+### Suspended errors in the browser

 We'll use another browser based React app to fetch a suspended RSC error and attempt to render it.